Caring for children’s teeth between ages 6 and 18

 2. Take them to visit the dentist regularly

-Like adults, children should see a dentist at least once a year for a checkup and cleaning.
+Like adults, children should see a dentist regularly for checkups and cleanings.
 Professional cleanings remove stains and tartar that brushing and flossing alone won’t eliminate.
 In addition, your dentist and hygienist will show your child the best way to brush and floss.
 The dentist will also examine your child’s teeth to detect and treat any cavities and other oral problems as early as possible.

 If your child is at high risk for cavities, your child’s dentist may recommend additional cavity-fighting strategies, such as a fluoride treatment to supplement the fluoride your child receives from toothpaste and tap water, if it’s fluoridated.